andy9879/Emost-Bot/README.md

 * More commands
 * Faster and offline speech to text

-# What will not be implemented
-* Text Commands associated audio interaction

 # Hosting your own voice recognition bot
 Requirements:
 * Google's Speech to Text API key